 Several thousand records relating to many aspects of state housing, including those relating to houses at one time owned by the state, are held by Archives New Zealand.

-You can access these records through their website, Archway.
+You can access these records through their website, Archway(external link).

 State housing in New Zealand had been managed by many different agencies over the years, and the records reflect this.
 There are items from the Housing Division of the Ministry of Works, the State Advances Corporation, Housing Corporation of New Zealand and Housing New Zealand Ltd.

 Other agencies such as the Police, Education, Māori Affairs, the Post Office, Corrections and others also owned houses which were at times managed by the different Housing New Zealand agencies.

 If you find something you wish to use contact Archives New Zealand(external link).

 We also have records that are sought by people wanting to find out about specific properties.

 The collection includes building and drainage plans and photos.
 This information is often of interest to local councils, home owners and renovators.
 These plans are mainly on microfiche aperture cards, although some printed plans are available.

 Some of the building plans on microfiche, and a small number of drainage plans, have been scanned and are available electronically on request, at no charge.
 No printed plans have been scanned as yet.

 It is not always possible to identify the plan used for a specific property.
 To help us assist you, read the following information before contacting us about a property.